oguimbal/jcool-docs/negociation/claims.md

 !> This query does not always return results !

 ?> Of course, as always with GraphQL, you can tweak this query to get more or less data, depending on what you need.
-The above query demonstragtes how to use [GraphQL fragments](https://www.apollographql.com/docs/angular/features/fragments/), which are useful to avoid repeating yourself if you plan to select past propositions.
+The above query shows how to use [GraphQL fragments](https://www.apollographql.com/docs/angular/features/fragments/), which are useful to avoid repeating yourself if you plan to select past propositions.

 If this query returns an empty array, then you are NOT expected to review any claim.
-This could mean one of those three things:
+This could mean one of these three things:

-- It is not your turn to review claims (your hook may have been called after a long time, and someone has filled the corresponding `ping-pong` form meanwhile)
+- It is not your turn to review claims (your hook may have been called after a long time, and someone has filled the corresponding `ping-pong` form meanwhile).
-- All facts have not yet been reviewed
+- All facts have not yet been reviewed.
 - All claims have been reviewed, and your dispute is resolved.

 ## How do I review claims ?

-Once you have gathered all claims to be reviewed, you will have to tell your decision of view on all of those.
+Once you have retrieved all claims to be reviewed, you will have to give your decision for each claim.

-For each claim, your decision can be:
+Your decision can be:

 - **Accept**: Will consider your last opponent proposition as accepted.
-- **Counterpropose**: Will
+- **Counterpropose**: Make another proposition for the claim (new amounnt or delay)  *(with an optional comment)*.
-- **Reject** this fact, and ask a correction to your opponent *(with an optional comment)* **- see note below**
+- **Reject** the claim, this will ask your opponent to abandon the claim *(with an optional comment)*

 !> When you post an `Accept` decision on an `Abandon` proposition, it will tell justice.cool that you accept to abandon this claim !